tomasgil123/f_experts_reports/dashboard/dashboard_text/shinesty/texts.md

 #

-__Collections:__ Brands typically maintain between 8 and 16 collections.
-However, Bon Artis stands out with only 2 collections in its portfolio.

-__Collection updates:__ The majority of brands' collections were established several months ago, potentially suggesting a deficiency in seasonal alignment.
-Typically, brands refresh their collections at least once a month.

-__Recommendation:__ To remain competitive, consider expanding the number of collections and introducing seasonal variations.
+__Collections:__ While most brands tend to maintain between 4-6 collections, Shinesty distinguishes itself with a lean portfolio boasting only 17 collections.

+__Collection updates:__ Many brands appear to have established their collections several months ago, indicating a potential misalignment with seasons.
+However, Crazy Dog T-Shirts stands out as a notable exception.
+The frequency of collection updates varies across brands, ranging from every few months to irregular updates.

 #